 Name of Scheme What does it do?
 Who and what is eligible?
-How can it be accessed? • To be eligible for the grant, when on furlough, an Taxpayer Reference or Company employee cannot undertake work for, or on Registration Number behalf, of the organisation or any linked or \circ The claim period (start and end associated organisation.
-This includes providing date) services or generating revenue.
-Employers are Amount claimed (per the free to consider allocating any critical business minimum length of furloughing tasks to staff that are not furloughed.
-While on of 3 weeks) furlough, the employee's wage will be subject to You bank account number and usual income tax and other deductions. sort code Your contact name Detailed guidance for employers can be accessed on Your phone number the UK Government's website.
-This details the employees you can claim for, working out what you Note: You will need to calculate the can claim and next steps once claims have been amount you are claiming.
-HMRC will submitted. retain the right to retrospectively audit all aspects of your claim.
+How can it be accessed? consecutive weeks.
+When they return to work, they must be taken off furlough.
+Employees can be furloughed multiple times, but each separate instance must be for a minimum period of 3 consecutive weeks.
+To be eligible for the grant, when on furlough, an employee cannot undertake work for, or on behalf, of the organisation or any linked or associated organisation.
+This includes providing services or generating revenue.
+Employers are free to consider allocating any critical business tasks to staff that are not furloughed.
+While on furlough, the employee's wage will be subject to You also need to provide either: Your name (or the employer's name if you're an agent) Your Corporation Tax unique taxpayer reference Your Self-Assessment unique taxpayer reference Your company registration number After you've claimed: You must: usual income tax and other deductions.
+Detailed guidance for employers can be accessed on the UK Government's website.
+This details the employees you can claim for, working out what you can claim and next steps once claims have been submitted.
 Detailed guidance for employees can also be accessed on the UK Government website.
-If you have fewer than 100 furloughed staff you will be asked to enter details You can also find out more information about this of each employee you are claiming for scheme via HMRC's YouTube Channel . directly into the HMRC online system.
-If you have 100 or more furloughed staff you will be asked to upload a file with the information rather than input it directly into the system.
-HMRC will accept the following file types: .xls .xlsx .csv .ods
+You can also find out more information about this scheme via HMRC's YouTube Channel Keep a copy of all records, including: the amount claimed and claim period for each employee the claim reference number for your records your calculations in case HMRC need more information about your claim Tell your employees that you have made a claim and that they do not need to take any more action Pay your employee their wages, if you have not already